 Christmas is already on the door step.
-Unfortunately this year because of the Covid-19 pandemic celebrations in Monaco will be more family oriented and as for public events while attending you need to observe the health measures in place.
 Planning Christmas holidays you need to take a look at the traditions of this holiday.

 For over seven centuries, Monaco has created its own traditions, carefully observed by Monegasque families.
 Most of these traditions are related to religious holidays, including the celebration of Christmas.